meteoblue in America

 The location marker is placed on Worcester.
-This animation shows the precipitation radar for the last 1 hour.
+This animation shows the precipitation radar for the selected time range, as well as a 2h forecast.
 Drizzle or light snow fall might be invisible for the radar.
-Precipitation intensity is colour coded, ranging from light blue to orange.
+Precipitation intensity is colour coded, ranging from turquoise to red.

 Contains public sector information licensed under the Open Government Licence.